 2. Family and friends

 Celebrating Eid Al-Adha with your loved ones can never be missed.
-You can gather at open areas such as parks while taking your precautions including avoiding sharing rides with non-family members.
+You can gather at open areas such as parks while taking precautions, including avoiding sharing rides with non-family members.
 You could also play sports that involve minimal physical contact.
 Or you could gather virtually.

 3. Stay home